 Pundits tell us, I think correctly, that to be great leaders, we need to build a safe environment for our people.
 That means that everyone is treated with dignity and respect even when they make mistakes — as they inevitably will be.
 People also tell us that we cannot tolerate bullying, harassment, or bigotry in the workplace.
 They tell us heartless, compassion-less business folks that it is best for our bottom line — since “we” often demonstrate that is all we care about most.

 We know that trust (trust between humans means that I get that you authentically have my best interests at heart, not just your own.) is critical for teamwork, collaboration, and safe environments.
 Trust is also essential for any significant business transaction.

 Values and Purpose

-I believe, and hope you see that there are generally two types of companies — an MBA company and a Relationship company.
-The MBA company is focused on hitting the financial metrics and generally interested in short term goals.
+I believe and hope that you see that there are generally two types of companies — an MBA company and a Relationship company.
+The MBA company is focused on hitting the financial metrics and is generally interested in short-term goals.
 They tolerate people as a necessary evil toward achieving the goals.
 The Relationship company is mostly concerned

 The sad thing is that often employees themselves forget the purpose of the vacation.
-They don’t really leave work and make sure they are fully present for their loved ones and themselves.
+They don’t leave work and make sure they are fully present for their loved ones and themselves.
 They stay connected through technology and never really are away from the business.
-In this case, no one benefits — not the employee, family or business.
+In this case, no one benefits — not the employee, family, or business.
 The age-old question arises once again: Do you live to work, or do you work so that you can live?

 What are your true intentions when you encourage employees to take their earned vacation?
 Are you walking the talk?